Christo Grozev

-Christo Grozev (Христо Грозев; born 20 May 1969) is a Bulgarian investigative journalist and author.
-He is the head of investigations with The Insider and former lead Russia investigator with Bellingcat.
+Christo Grozev (Христо Грозев; born 20 May 1969) is a Bulgarian investigative journalist and author, whose coverage focuses on Russian intelligence operations.
+He is the head of investigations with The Insider, and former lead Russia investigator with Bellingcat.
 He also writes for Der Spiegel.
-His investigations into the identity of the suspects involved in the 2018 poisoning of Sergei and Yulia Skripal earned him and his team the European Press Prize for Investigative Journalism and the enmity of the Russian state.
+His investigations into the identity of the suspects involved in the 2018 poisoning of Sergei and Yulia Skripal earned him and his team the European Press Prize for Investigative Journalism, and the enmity of the Russian state.

 Early life

 Grozev was born in Plovdiv on 20 May 1969.
 Between 1984 and 1988, he attended Plovdiv's English Language High School.
 In 1995, he graduated from the American University in Bulgaria with a Bachelor of Arts degree in "Mass Communication and Media Studies".
-He later received an Executive MBA, a Master of Law and Economics and a Master of Laws from Imadec Executive Education, specializing in Finance, Law, Economics and International Law.
-Grozev also speaks and writes Russian fluently.
+He later received an Executive MBA, a Master of Law and Economics, and a Master of Laws from Imadec Executive Education, specialising in Finance, Law, Economics, and International Law.
+Grozev also speaks and writes in Russian fluently.